Pranavipulluri/ATLAS/README.md

 ## 📄 Prior Research

 The DAE tactical layer builds on our own ongoing research:
-*"Decentralized Agentic Edge Traffic Management System for Predictive Emergency Preemption"* (currently under peer review - attached in repo)
+*"Decentralized Agentic Edge Traffic Management System for Predictive Emergency Preemption"* (currently under TEMSMET review - attached in repo)

 Results below were benchmarked on physical Jetson Nano hardware as part of this research:
 *   **42ms** latency (tactical signal-control loop)